 I made decisions, changed decisions, and meditated on it.

 I must confront my father for his sins against me; I must not confront my father, he can hurt me in other ways now; I am not a traumatized child anymore and my existence no longer depends on the whims of my father.

 I must continue my agency job healing moods and personalities; I must leave my job to support myself; I will continue my work, my life's mission, in my own office.

-My friend will die; my friend might live with this treatment and that intervention; my friend’s body is dying and I will hold her family in my heart and her soul in my hands.
+My friend will die; my friend might live with this treatment and that intervention; my friend’s body is dying and I will hold his family in my heart and his soul in my hands.

 And then, I meditated some more.

 The last night of the retreat was a buffer between the isolation and noble silence of meditation and the hustle bustle noise of the outside world.
 Talking was allowed everywhere except in the meditation hall.
 I stayed up late in deep discussion with other women I felt silently bonded to.
 And then the pain/joy coin hit me in my gut: life is pain and life is joy.
 Physical aching electrical pain and horror-invoking mental pain and the heart ripping pain of grief.
 Subtle pinpoint vibration joy and emancipating courageous “I got away” joy and hopeful life without end joy.

 *Anicca is pronounced uh-nee-cha, and means impermanence in Pali.
 The law of impermanence says that pain and suffering, like joy and happiness, are impermanent.